 Pretty cheap way to find out if spinning is for you!

-Here is a link to wool roving for spinning to get you started.
+So here’s a link to some wool roving to get you started.

 So now you know how to make drop spindles.
 What kind of yarn are you going to spin first?